s-a-nersisyan/ExhauFS/README.md

       Number of folds for K-Folds cross-validation.

   * `scoring_functions`
       List with names for scoring functions (from [Accuracy scores section](#functions-and-classes)) which will be calculated for each model.
-If you need to pass parameters to the function (e.g. `years` in dynamic auc score), you can use object {"name": `function name`, "kwargs": `parameters object`}.
+If you need to pass parameters to the function (e.g. `year` in dynamic auc score), you can use object {"name": `function name`, "kwargs": `parameters object`}.

   * `main_scoring_function`
       Key from scoring_functions dict defining the "main" scoring function which will be optimized during cross-validation and will be used for model filtering.